12 Key Customer Engagement Metrics to Measure Customer Satisfaction

 Low open rates usually mean that your email’s subject line isn’t engaging enough, while a low click-through rate means the actual content in the email isn’t engaging enough for its recipients.

-Customer satisfaction can be measured through surveys, reviews, feedback, and customer support interactions.
+Customer satisfaction scores can be measured through surveys, reviews, customer feedback, and customer support interactions.
 By analyzing this data, businesses can identify any trends or areas where they could improve their customer’s experience.

 Retention rate